 The pressure on industries to maintain high-quality standards while maximizing efficiency is significant and unrelenting.
 But, traditional methods of quality control and defect detection are often insufficient.
-This article explores the business benefits, implementation strategies, and challenges of adopting Genomic AI in industrial environments.
+This article explores the business benefits, implementation strategies, and challenges of adopting Genomics of Industrial Processes in industrial environments.

-In our previous blog, we introduced Process Genomics, how it works and what makes it different.
-In this second article, we look at what this new approach of Genomic AI means in practice – how to implement it, how to overcome the challenges, and the business benefits that it unlocks.
+In our previous blog, we introduced Genomics of Industrial Processes, how it works and what makes it different.
+In this second article, we look at what this new approach of Genomics of Industrial Processes means in practice – how to implement it, how to overcome the challenges, and the business benefits that it unlocks.

-Let’s start with how to effectively implement Genomic AI.
+Let’s start with how to effectively implement Genomics of Industrial Processes.
 By following a step-by-step process – and bringing the business along with them – tangible business benefits can be realised.

 - Data Acquisition and Monitoring: Begin by establishing real-time systems to track key events and parameters.
 This requires the installation of sensors to measure critical factors like temperature, pressure, and material flow.

-- Event Clustering and Sequence Mapping: Once the data is collected, the Genomic AI system clusters related events and maps them into process genes.
+- Event Clustering and Sequence Mapping: Once the data is collected, the Genomics of Industrial Processes system clusters related events and maps them into process genes.
 This involves examining the relationships between events and identifying sequences that lead to successful outcomes or defects.

 - Predictive Analytics: With identified process genes, predictive analytics can be applied using machine learning algorithms to forecast the likely outcomes of the production process.
 This step enables manufacturers to pre-emptively address issues based on historical patterns.